 Subsequent to 31 August 2008 all assets and liabilities of the Club were transferred to a company limited by guarantee and operating as a charity with the same objects.

 The Club is run by an Executive Council of up to 15 Trustees, which meets five or six times a year and which may delegate any of its powers to specific sub-committees.
 Additional or replacement Trustees are appointed by the Executive Council, which takes into account their qualifications, experience and suitability.
 Their appointment is then subject to confirmation by the following Annual General Meeting of the Company.
-New Trustees will be briefed by the existing Trustees and the Chief Executive Officer.
+New Trustees will be briefed by the existing members of the Trustee board and the Chief Executive Officer.
 New trustees will also have a tour of the facility where they will be introduced to key employees and achieve a greater understanding of the day-to-day activity.
 The Club has been steadily increasing its number of Trustees to ensure the widest range of expertise possible.

 The Hunslet Club has formed partnerships with many other similar groups and encouraged these groups to use the facilities at Hunslet.
 Our partners are Leeds Children’s Services, Leeds Youth Service, Probation Service, Police and Community Clubs of Great Britain, Primary Care Trust, Social Services, Leeds Leisure Services, Leeds Youth Offending Team and Leeds United Football Club.
 The Club is also in partnership with smaller voluntary sector groups, including Hamara Centre for Healthy Living, Hunslet Nelson Cricket Club, church groups, dance groups and football teams who use the Club to deliver part of their work.